 So far, there has not been a non-systemic treatment that can be considered entirely effective.
 However, there is some good news for people with nail fungus.
 Thanks to medical innovation, an effective treatment option may now be available: cold plasma.

-Recent studies have shown the potential of cold plasma in the treatment for nail fungus.
+Recent studies have shown the potential of cold plasma in the treatment of nail fungus.
 Nova Plasma is playing an important role in developing plasma treatment for nail fungus.
 The treatment is not available for use yet, but in-vitro studies have shown that it may be the perfect nail fungus solution.